Jonas Helming, Maximilian Koegel and Philip Langer co-lead EclipseSource. They work as consultants and software engineers for building …

 So let’s take a look at who is actually active in those projects and how diverse they are.
 Again numbers are subject to bias.
 Further, while Eclipse Theia provides very transparent information about contributing companies (see screenshot below), it is a little harder to grab this from Github for VS Code.

-Eclipse Member companies contributing to Eclipse Theia (see here)
+Eclipse Member companies contributing to Eclipse Theia (see the project page)

 If we look at the top ten contributors in both projects, all of them seem to be employed at Microsoft for VS Code, but there are four contributing organizations for Theia.
 If we extend that to the top twenty, we are at 7 organizations for Theia and still only one for VS Code.
 However, we have to value the enormous effort that Microsoft contributes to the VS Code project and they also receive a lot of contributions.
 The Eclipse desktop Java IDE had been driven mainly by IBM for many years before it became more diverse.
 There is also a great benefit for the community if one vendor pushes a project that much, especially if it is open source.